mabatko/Gaming-in-AWS/README.md

 ### Limits for g4ad family

-My first attempt to launch g4ad.xlarge instance failed because default limit is 0 cores.
+My first attempt to launch g4ad.xlarge instance failed because default limit is set to 0 cores.
 You can check your limit this way:
 1. go to region which you want to use
 2. go to EC2 service
 3. on the left-hand side menu select "Limits"